ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/image.md

 ClassicEditor
 	.create( document.querySelector( '#editor' ), {
 		image: {
+			// You need to configure the image toolbar too, so it uses the new style buttons.
+			toolbar: [ 'imageTextAlternative', '|', 'imageStyleLeft', 'imageStyleFull', 'imageStyleRight' ],

 			styles: [
 				// This option is equal to a situation where no style is applied.
 				{